MichalPokojny/CI_project_5_bartender_box/README.md

 ## Future features

 * Add pagination numbers to display certain number of products per page.
-* Update the website to display messages when the user logs in, registers, or logs out.
 * Upgrade to support social authentication in addition to normal login.
 * Enable the author to edit or delete review comments.
 * Allow registered users to upload profile images.